designerbrett/trestles-hugo/site/content/post/our-low-level-digital-structural-radiographs-are-safer-than-traditional-xray.md

 ---
 title: Our low-level Digital Structural Radiographs are safer than traditional xray.
 date: 2014-04-07T23:10:00.000Z
-tags: >-
-  List [ "digital xray san clemente" "chiropractor san clemente" "safe xray" "San Clemente Chiropractic" "structural chiropractor san clemente" ]
+tags: ["digital xray san clemente" "chiropractor san clemente" "safe xray" "San Clemente Chiropractic" "structural chiropractor san clemente"]
 description: >-
   Many of you know that we take Structural Radiographs at our San Clemente Chiropractic office.
 We do this to get to the source of the problem.
 Many